f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

     1    |Import file|HTTPS   |images/staging/F5OS-C-1.2.1-10781.CONTROLLER.iso            |10.255.0.142        |/upload/F5OS-C-1.2.1-10781.CONTROLLER.iso                   |In Progress (5.0%)|Thu Sep 16 17:11:51 2021
     2    |Import file|HTTPS   |images/import/iso/F5OS-C-1.2.1-10781.CONTROLLER.iso         |10.255.0.142        |uploads/F5OS-C-1.2.1-10781.CONTROLLER.iso                   |File Not Found, HTTP Error 404|Thu Sep 16 16:18:27 2021

 You can alternatively copy the controller and partition images into the floating IP address of the system controllers.
-You would use the **root** account and the target directory should be **/var/import/staging/**.
+You would use the **root** account, and the target directory should be **/var/import/staging/**.

 .. code-block:: bash